Milestone 1: Model

 );

 Such complex expressions are painful to assemble by hand.
-The interpreter you write in the next milestone translates the more compact and conventional (1 + 2) * (3 + 4) into the unwieldy target representation shown above.
+The interpreter you write in the next milestone translates the more compact and conventional (1 + 2) * (3 + 4) into the unwieldy tree representation shown above.

 Though you know that Add should only accept number expressions, Or should only accept boolean expressions, and CellLvalue should only accept integer expressions, you should only assume that the operand parameters are of some abstract expression type.
 The constructors should not typecheck their operands.
 Your spreadsheet uses a dynamically-typed language, and typechecking requires information that is only available at evaluation time.
 Suppose one of the operands is a cell rvalue or a variable reference.
 You won't know the type of value it represents until the tree is evaluated, and you therefore cannot typecheck at construction time.